approveme/signature-fluent-contract-forms-add-on/readme.txt

 == Additional Info ==

-##Additional important PDF capabilities and workflows for Fluent Forms Signature Add-On##
+##Additional important PDF capabilities and workflows for Electronic Signature Add-on for Fluent Forms##

 *  Fully automate the signature collection procedure for your individual or small company